poseidon-framework/janno/README.md

 The script can be found in the `inst/` directory.
 A normal development workflow would be to modify the package, build it (!), and then run the script in `inst/`.
 Cluster deployment currently works via singularity (see `singularity/`).

 When pushing to this repo this [pre-commit hook shared by Robert M Flight](https://rmflight.github.io/post/package-version-increment-pre-and-post-commit-hooks) should be used to increment the R package version number in the DESCRIPTION on every commit automatically.
 Use `doIncrement=FALSE git commit -m "commit message"` to avoid this behaviour on individual instances.
+We test this feature right now and see if it is useful.